Karl-Han/resume/README.md

 You have to install LaTeX, Python3 and Make in the command line, I would recommend you to use BasicTeX with homebrew: https://tex.stackexchange.com/questions/307483/setting-up-basictex-homebrew

-Possible LaTeX package requirements: `tlmgr install preprint marvosym enumitem`
+Possible LaTeX package requirements: `tlmgr install titlesec preprint marvosym enumitem babel-english`

 Python package requirements: `python3 -m pip install -r requirements.txt`